onfido/onfido-android-sdk/README.md

 ## Accessibility

-The Onfido Android SDK has been optimised to provide the following accessibility support by default:
+The Onfido Android SDK has been optimized to provide the following accessibility support by default:

 - Screen reader support: accessible labels for textual and non-textual elements available to aid TalkBack navigation, including dynamic alerts
 - Dynamic font size support: all elements scale automatically according to the device's font size setting